 Is New Haven Farms Certified Organic?

 While our produce is not organic-certified (due to the cost of the certification process), we practice organic farming methods.
 Jacqueline Maisonpierre is a committed organic farmer with six seasons of organic farm experience in New England.
 New Haven Farms has signed the CT NOFA Farmer’s Pledge.
-For any further information regarding our growing practices, please do not hesitate to contact Jacqueline at firstname.lastname@example.org.
+For any further information regarding our growing practices or our New Haven CT CSA program, please do not hesitate to contact Jacqueline at firstname.lastname@example.org.